antonelepfl/usecases/README.md

 - ....
 - Build contaienr `docker build -t usecases-local .`
 - Run container `docker run -it -p 8282:8282 usecases-local:latest`
-- Open in the browser to check your `http://localhost:8282/#/traceanalysis`
+- Open in the browser with `http://localhost:8282/#/.`
+- Select the category of your use case and then reload the page
+- The use case will be shown as it is in the Brain Simulation Platform

 ### To deploy in a dev environment:
 * The user make a pull request to the `dev` branch